danvk/boggle-paper/paper/content.typ

   )

 There is considerable overlap between the highest-scoring boards for each wordlist.
-NASPA2023 and ENABLE2K share a top board, and top board for OSPD5 is the \#2 board for ENABLE2K.
+NASPA2023 and ENABLE2K share a top board.
+The top board for OSPD5 is the \#2 board for ENABLE2K.

-\*This run did not include the deduped multiboggle optimization.

 === Extension to maximizing word count
 <extension-to-maximizing-word-count>